-This collection includes the Household Battalion, the Life Guards and the Royal Horse Guards.
+This collection includes the Household Battalion, the Life Guards, and the Royal Horse Guards.

-Each of the Guards Regiments are housed in their own service records.
-So each of the Coldstream, Grenadier, Irish, Scottish and Welsh will have their particular records.
+So, each of the Coldstream, Grenadier, Irish, Scottish, and Welsh will have their particular records.

 Where to Find British Army Service Records

-There are obviously other options available to you if you cannot find these records in your home or your relatives cannot help you.
-But it does depend on your ancestor’s regiment and rank, and also when they saw active duty.
+There are other options available to you if you cannot find these records in your home or your relatives cannot help you.
+It does depend on your ancestor’s regiment and rank, and also when they saw active duty.